emailhippo/whois-developers-dev/source/index.html.md

 * Level 1 cache: CloudFlare based.
 Cache expiration 2 hours.
 * Level 2 cache: Microsoft Azure based.
 Cache expiration up to 90 days (depends on domain expiry in the WHOIS record).

-## Can I get My Usage in Real-Time?
+## Can I get my usage in real-time?
 Not yet.
 This feature is in the development pipeline.

 ## How does it work?
 At a basic conceptual level, the process of querying WHOIS services is very simple.
-First, find the authoritive WHOIS server for a particular TLD.
+First, find the authoritative WHOIS server for a particular TLD.
 Next, connect to the server on port 43, query the domain and capture the response.

 The hard bit is dealing with WHOIS services that are intrinsically configured to work against the process of querying domains in any form large volume scale.
 Additionally, the WHOIS system does not follow one, unified standard which means that the data returned from WHOIS services is very difficult to parse to anything that is useful for automation or integration purposes.